d-stoll/attio-stripe/README.md

 * Customers: All of your Stripe customers will be synced into a `Customers` object in Attio.
 Key information such as name and email address will be brought over, and all of their properties will be mapped to attributes.
 * Invoices: All of your Stripe invoices will be synced into a `Invoices` object in Attio.
 Each invoice will be linked to its corresponding customer.
 * Subscription: All of your Stripe subscriptions will be synced into a `Subscriptions` object in Attio.
 Each subscription will be linked to its corresponding customer.

+Each record page will contain an action on the top right that redirects to the resource in the Stripe dashboard.

+Furthermore the `Customer` record page can be customized with the following widgets:

+* Monthly Revenue
+* Annual Revenue
+* Total Revenue
+* Average Order Value

 ## Requirements